srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 ## Lab Scenario

 You have developed a simulated IoT device that generates vibration data and other telemetry outputs that are representative of the conveyor belt system used in Contoso's cheese packaging process.
 You have built and tested a logging route that sends data to Azure Blob storage.
-You will now start work on a second route within IoT hub.
+You will now start work on a new route within IoT hub that will send telemetry data to an Azure Event Hubs service.

-The second route will send data to an Azure Event Hubs service.
-Both IoT Hub and Event Hubs support ingestion of data with low latency and high reliability, Event Hubs designed for big data streaming, which provides a convenient input to Stream Analytics.
+The primary difference between Azure IoT Hub and Azure Event Hubs is that Event Hubs designed for big data streaming, while IoT hub is optimized for an IoT solution.
+Both services support ingestion of data with low latency and high reliability.
+Since Azure Event Hubs provides a input to Stream Analytics ina manner that is similar to IoT hub, your choice of Event Hubs in this case is allows you explore an additional Azure service option within your solution.

-Stream Analytics is often used for anomaly detection within live streaming data, and is a good choice for detecting the excessive vibration that we're looking for in our scenario.

-This route will be created for the IoT hub, then added as an input to the Azure Stream Analytics job.

-We need to update the job to handle two inputs and two outputs, and a more complex query.

-The process of creating the second route follows a similar process to the first, though it diverges at the creation of an endpoint.
-An Event Hub is chosen as the endpoint for the telemetry route.

-In this exercise, you will create an Event Hubs *namespace*.
-You then have to create an *instance* of the namespace to complete the setting up of an Event Hub.
-You can then use this instance as the destination for the new message route.

-After the route is created, we move on to updating the query.

 ### Make a Call to a Built-in Machine Learning Model